Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

 Lesson Background and Concepts for Teachers

 Figure 2 illustrates how an artificial satellite can orbit the Earth.
-The pull of Earth's gravity is always towards it's center, and therefore a satellite in space is always pulled "down" towards the ground.
-This falling, combined with a fast enough forward speed, allows the satellite to fall "around" the Earth.
-In theory, if a cannon is fired fairly weakly, the path of the cannonball will be that of a parabolic arc and will land perhaps a few hundred yards away.
-The numbered frame 1 shows a cannon using a little more gunpowder, which causes the cannonball to shoot a little bit farther.
+The pull of Earth's gravity is always towards its center, so a satellite in space is always pulled "down" towards the ground.
+This falling, combined with a fast enough forward speed, enables a satellite to fall "around" the Earth.
+In theory, if a cannon is fired fairly weakly, the path of the cannonball will be that of a parabolic arc, landing perhaps a few hundred yards away.
+Frame 1 shows a cannon using a little more gunpowder, which causes the cannonball to shoot a little bit farther.
 In this situation, the ball lands perhaps a few hundred miles away.
 We can see just a little of the Earth's curvature, but it does not really affect anything.
-In the second numbered frame, using a super-shooter, the cannonball is shot hard enough that it travels several thousand miles.
+In the frame 2, using a super-shooter, the cannonball is shot hard enough that it travels several thousand miles.
 This frame illustrates that the curvature of the Earth has had an effect.
 The ball travels much farther than it would have had the Earth been flat.
-Finally, in the third numbered frame, a mega-super-big cannon fires the cannonball at the unbelievable velocity of 5 miles/second (nearly 17,000 miles/hour; the fastest jet planes can fly 2 or 3 thousand miles/hour).
+Finally, in frame 3, a mega-super-big cannon fires the cannonball at the unbelievable velocity of 5 miles/second (nearly 17,000 miles/hour; the fastest jet planes can fly two or three thousand miles/hour).
 The result of this shot is that the ball misses the Earth as it falls.

 However, the Earth's gravitational pull causes it to both continuously change direction and continuously fall.
-The result is a "cannonball" which is orbiting the earth.
-In the absence of gravity, however, the original throw (even the shortest, slow one) would have continued in a straight line, leaving the Earth far behind.
+The result is a "cannonball" that orbits the Earth.
+Note that in the absence of gravity, however, the original throw (even the shortest, slow one) would have continued in a straight line, leaving the Earth far behind.